Nic30/hwtHls/doc/index.rst

 Once we do have have nodes aggregated we can run scheduler.
 The initial scheduling for an approximation is done by ASAP/ALAP scheduler.
 The scheduling function is specific to each node.
 The node may rewrite itself in order to fit better in schedule.
-Once it is detected that some node from a different synchronization group happen in a different clock cycle we reschedule all nodes in coliding synchronization groups with synchronization logic enabled.
+Once it is detected that some node from a different synchronization group happen in a different clock cycle we reschedule all nodes in colliding synchronization groups with synchronization logic enabled.

-The result is an approximative scheduling and the information about if the synchronization is trully required.
+The result is an approximate scheduling and the information about if the synchronization is truly required.
 We use this information and the information about resource (and external IO) constraints to detect the individual architectural elements for rescheduling and technology mapping.
 Currently we detect only segments which should be implemented as FSM due constraints or explicit user specification.
 The FSMs are then rescheduled.
 The rest of the circuit is divided to individual pipelines.
 Note that the method of division to a pipelines and FSMs is not perfect.
-For programs with multiple separate kernel which are communication using shared memory there are better methods [Boyi].
-However we remaind the reader that the user can directly overrride which and how the individual architectural ements are extracted and translated.
+For programs with multiple separate kernel which are communication using shared memory there are better methods \cite{Boyi}.
+However we remind the reader that the user can directly override which and how the individual architectural elements are extracted and translated.
 The current method is suitable for controllers and network applications which do not require strip mining, tiling and polyhedral transformations in general.

 After this stage we do have assigned realization of each node and an exact time when it should happen and what synchronization it should use.